 Information about Propranolol

-Propranolol is used in the treatment of Hypertension (high blood pressure), Angina (heart-related chest pain), Prevention of migraine, Anxiety, Arrhythmias and Tremors.
+Propranolol is used in the treatment of Hypertension (high blood pressure), Prevention of migraine, Anxiety, Arrhythmias, Tremors and heart attack.

 How propranolol works